 How do I capture the data?

-You put the vest, belt, and arm strap on the player.
-All garments have Velcro pockets that hold small sensors.
-Then you place the fourth sensor inside the player’s batting glove.
+You put the vest, a belt, and an arm strap, all with Velcro pockets that hold sensors on your player.
+Then you put the fourth sensor inside the player’s batting glove.

 Now the player stands tall for a second to calibrate, and then hit balls.
 As they hit, during live batting practice, off a tee, or even during a game, the wireless sensors automatically capture and transmit the 3D motion data to your computer.